IBM/aspera-cli/docs/README.erb.md

 ```

 > [!NOTE]
-> If you are using a `podman machine`, e.g. on macOS, make sure that the folder is also shared between the VM and the host, so that sharing is:
+> If you are using a `podman machine`, for example, on macOS, ensure that the folder is also shared between the VM and the host, so that sharing is:
 >
 > container &rarr; VM &rarr; Host: `podman machine init ... --volume="/Users:/Users"`